ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 connection gets a reasonable share of controlled resources; this applies both to sending data and to opening new streams.

+An application could attempt to exhaust resources by opening too many WebTransport sessions at once.
+In cases when the application is untrusted, a WebTransport client SHOULD limit the number of outgoing sessions it will open.

+Note that the security considerations of HTTP/2 {{HTTP2}} apply to WebTransport over HTTP/2.
+In particular, the denial-of-service considerations in
+{{Section 10.5 of HTTP2}} are relevant.
+WebTransport extends HTTP/2 with additional features that have legitimate uses but can become a burden when they are used unnecessarily or to excess.

+Once a WebTransport session is established on an HTTP/2 stream, there are new interaction modes that permit either endpoint to send WebTransport streams and datagrams to its peer.
+This is particularly novel for clients, which previously had limited exposure to unsolicited server-initiated traffic beyond server push (see {{Section 8.4 of HTTP2}}).
+An endpoint that does not monitor use of these features exposes itself to a risk of denial-of-service attack.
+Implementations track the use of WebTransport features, such as the number of incoming streams and datagrams, and set limits on their use as described in {{flow-control}}.
+An endpoint MAY treat activity that is suspicious as a stream error or choose to close the connection.

 # IANA Considerations

 This document registers new HTTP/2 settings ({{h2-settings}}), HTTP/2 error